Pankaj-Ksh/AWS-Hands-On/03-CloudWatch/02-AWS-Billing-Alarm-In-INR-Using-CloudWatch-And-SNS/aws-billing-alarm-in-INR-using-cloudwatch-and-sns.md

 - Confirm your **SNS subscription email** to receive alerts.
 - Regularly review your **Billing Preferences** and budgets.
 - Use **Cost Explorer** to get visual trends of usage and forecast.
+> - AWS Billing Alarms reset every month.
+At the start of each month, the `EstimatedCharges` metric may show **"Insufficient data"** until new charges begin accumulating for the current month.
+> - To view detailed billing for the **previous month**, sign in with the **root user** and go to the **Billing Dashboard** from the AWS Console.
 ---